awsdocs/amazon-personalize-developer-guide/doc_source/personalize-workflow.md

    The data that you import depends on your domain\.
 Each domain has a default schema that you can map your data to\.
 For information about the types of data that you can import, see [Datasets and schemas](how-it-works-dataset-schema.md) and the sections on each domain \([VIDEO\_ON\_DEMAND datasets and schemas](VIDEO-ON-DEMAND-datasets-and-schemas.md) and [ECOMMERCE datasets and schemas](ECOMMERCE-datasets-and-schemas.md)\)\.

+   After you import data into an Amazon Personalize dataset, you can analyze it, export it to an Amazon S3 bucket, update it, or delete it by deleting the dataset\.
+For more information, see [Managing data](managing-data.md)\.

 1. **Create recommenders**

-   After you've imported your data, Amazon Personalize uses it to train one or more models\.
+   After you import your data, Amazon Personalize uses it to train one or more models\.
 For Domain dataset groups, you start training by creating a *recommender* for each of your use cases\.
 Amazon Personalize trains the models backing each recommender with the best configurations for the selected use case\.
 For more information see [Creating recommenders](creating-recommenders.md)\.

 1. **Get recommendations**